Giles Capel: Family background

 He was a son of William Capel, a London alderman, draper, and mayor, and his wife Margaret Arundell, a daughter of Sir John Arundell.
 The site of their London house near Bartholomew Lane was known as Capel's Court, and later as Black Swan Yard.

 Margaret Capel (died 1522) was related to Lady Margaret Beaufort via Thomas Grey.
-Her inscribed Latin Bible survives in the Bodleian Library.
+Her inscribed Latin Bible survives in the Bodleian Library in Oxford.
 Her will included a bequest of a manuscript prayer book and a printed missal for the altar of the family chantry chapel at St Bartholomew-the-Less.

 William Capel was involved in crown finance.
 As mayor of London, he had some dealing with two officers of Henry VII, Richard Empson and Edmund Dudley, and was censured in a legal court in 1504.
 He had to pay for pardons for himself and his son Giles Capel.
 William Capel was imprisoned in 1507 for not acting against the circulation of counterfeit money, by a jury said to have been influenced by Dudley and Empson.

 Career

 An entry in the patent rolls describes Giles Capel as an esquire to the body of Henry VII.
-He was a noted participant in tournaments from May 1507 onwards, and attended Henry VIII at the Field of the Cloth of Gold.
+He was educated in the household of Henry Bourchier, 2nd Earl of Essex.
+Giles Capel became a noted participant in tournaments from May 1507 onwards, and attended Henry VIII at the Field of the Cloth of Gold.
 The Metropolitan Museum in New York has one of his helmets, which was displayed for many years above his monument at Rayne.